Digital Twins for sustainable cities and environments

 How can topic be adapted to Spatial Engineering

-The topic is suitable for Spatial Engineering students since it is multidisciplinary and is focused on wicked problems.
+The topic is very suitable for Spatial Engineering students since it is multidisciplinary and is focused on wicked problems.